celery/celery/docs/getting-started/introduction.rst

 Get Started
 ===========

-If this is the first time you're trying to use Celery, or you are new to Celery 3.0 coming from previous versions then you should read our getting started tutorials:
+If this is the first time you're trying to use Celery, or if you haven't kept up with development in the 3.1 version and are coming from previous versions, then you should read our getting started tutorials:

 - :ref:`first-steps`
 - :ref:`next-steps`